auth0/docs/articles/compliance/gdpr/features-aiding-compliance/right-to-access-data.md

 ## Searchable fields

-You can search for users using the following fields:
+You can search for users using the following:

 - All the [normalized user profile fields](/user-profile/normalized/auth0)
-- Only the profile information under the **user_metadata** object:
+- The profile information under the **user_metadata** object:
   - name
   - nickname
   - given_name